Evangelical Center

 Immanuel Chapel

-The Immanuel Chapel is located at the center of the campus and offers space for some 800 people for worship services, retreats and special events.
+The Immanuel Chapel is located at the center of the campus and offers space for some 700 people for worship services, retreats and special events.
 The former Roman Catholic church was built in the shape of a cross and features beautiful stained glass windows.
 The space behind the chapel includes several offices, a conference room, library and study rooms.
+Read more.

 Training the next generation of leaders is an essential part of what the Evangelical Center is about.
-The Professional Education Center seeks to provide a learning environment where younger leaders not only acquire knowledge and skill but are also shaped by fellowship with other believers who devote their lives to building God’s Kingdom and mentoring by older, more experienced Christian leaders in their field.
+The Vocational Training Center seeks to provide a learning environment where younger leaders not only acquire knowledge and skill but are also shaped by fellowship with other believers who devote their lives to building God’s Kingdom and mentoring by older, more experienced Christian leaders in their field.

 Christian Innovation Center